How to setup Flic Smart Button and trigger a Microsoft Flow

 • You can create one flow from scratch

-• or by typing “flic” into the search box and select one of the several templates provided by Flow team.
+• Or by typing flic into the search box and selecting one of the several templates provided by the Flow team.

 Create a blank Microsoft Flow